while/clj-cart/README.md

-# cart
+# CART

-A Clojure library designed to ... well, that part is up to you.
+A Clojure implementation of the CART algorithm.

 ## Usage

-FIXME
+FIXME.
+Well, we'll get to that soon.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Vilhelm von Ehrenheim

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.